 — Professor Ruth McRoy

-Professor Ruth McRoy, who joined the Boston College Graduate School of Social Work faculty in 2009, has focused on topics such as outcomes of open adoption, transracial adoption, special needs adoption, African American adoptions, older child adoptions, successful adoptive families, post adoption services, barriers to adoptions from foster care, and adopted children in residential care.
+Professor Ruth McRoy, who joined the Boston College School of Social Work faculty in 2009, has focused on topics such as outcomes of open adoption, transracial adoption, special needs adoption, African American adoptions, older child adoptions, successful adoptive families, post adoption services, barriers to adoptions from foster care, and adopted children in residential care.

 In 2010, McRoy was one of 23 fellows selected by the board of the American Academy of Social Work and Social Welfare (AASWSW) for her distinguished accomplishments as scholar and practitioner dedicated to achieving excellence in high-impact work that advances social good.

-McRoy was recently selected for the St. John's University Outstanding Scholar in Adoption Award, which recognizes persons who have made substantial contribution to the field of adoption and promoted understanding of adoption-related issues.
+McRoy was selected for the St. John's University Outstanding Scholar in Adoption Award, which recognizes persons who have made substantial contribution to the field of adoption and promoted understanding of adoption-related issues.

 She serves on the Board of Catholic Charities, Archdiocese of Boston, is President of the North American Council on Adoptable Children (NACAC) Board, and is a Senior Research Fellow and a member of the Evan B. Donaldson Adoption Institute Board.

 McRoy has authored or co-authored eight books and more than 100 articles and book chapters on child welfare issues, received major research funding from public and private agencies, and earned prestigious honors from Black Administrators in Child Welfare and the Society for Social Work and Research, among others.